bowlofstew/hft/README.md

 ```
 $ git clone https://github.com/tonyday567/hft.git
 ```

+## News

+23 April, 2013

+A discussion group has been formed at [hft-discuss](https://groups.google.com/forum/?hl=en&fromgroups#!forum/hft-discuss)

+Some near-term goals include:
+- moving the project to an organization basis (which will involve a name change (watch this space).
+- installing a modern communication toolkit
+- exploring automated deployment and build options
+- discussing the relative strengths and weaknesses of python versus R, as they apply to the hft problem domain.

 ## Technology stack ##

 The world of high frequency trading is a broad church of opinion, technology, ideas and motivations.  hft is being developed using many different tools: